okamiraner/test/description.md

 # Overview

-This specification containts details on interactions between a digital decanter and remote devices over HTTP protocol.
+This specification contains details on interactions between a digital decanter and remote devices over the HTTP protocol.

 A single decanter can be powered by many devices and a device can connect to many devices.